Lebanon: 8 killed, thousands injured in pagers' explosion – DW – 09/17/2024

 A Hezbollah official, speaking on the condition of anonymity, told the Reuters news agency that the incident was "the biggest security breach" the group had been subjected to in nearly a year of conflict with Israel.

-The Lebanese militant group, which is also major political party, said it was investigating the cause of the blast.
-It did not directly accuse Israel of involvement.

-Unconfirmed reports circulated that Israel had targeted the communications devices and was behind the detonations.
+Reports that Israel targeted the communications devices and was behind the detonations remain unconfirmed.

 There have been near-daily cross-border exchanges between Israel and Hezbollah fighters since Hamas attacked southern Israel on October 7, triggering war in the Gaza Strip.